Audrey Hunt's passion for nutrition began the day she was diagnosed with diabetes. She's a vegetarian and advocate for healthy living.

 Get a Load of These Pollen Benefits

-- Helps with the control of Alcoholism
+- Could help with the control of alcoholism by suppressing cravings

-- Enhances athletic ability and stamina.
+- Enhance athletic ability and stamina

 - Highly nutritious

-- May help ward off the effects of aging.
+- May help ward off the effects of aging

-- Boosts energy levels.
+- Boost energy levels

 What Is Bee Pollen?

 Bee pollen is found in the male seed of flowers.
 Pollen boasts that it is 40% protein.
-These busy bees collect pollen in their corticula or pollen basket found on the hind legs.
+These busy bees collect pollen in their corbicula or pollen basket found on the hind legs.
 The pollen serves as food for the bee hive community.

-The amazing thing about bee pollen is - It is considered one of nature's most completely nourishing foods as it contains nearly all nutrients required by humans.
+The amazing thing about bee pollen is it is considered one of nature's most completely nourishing foods as it contains nearly all nutrients required by humans.
 When you get your pollen fresh you'll be getting 20 or more amino acids and these guys are the building blocks of protein.

 Be sure to purchase 100% bee pollen with no other added ingredients.
 It requires no refrigeration.
 Bee pollen is also available in capsules and absorbs into the body just as fast as granules.

-Don't confuse bee pollen with allergy causing pollen.
+Don't confuse bee pollen with allergy-causing pollen.
 They are not the same thing.